Dori Ghezzi

 Dori Ghezzi (born 30 March 1946) is an Italian singer who was active as a recording artist between 1966 and 1989.
-In the 1970s, Ghezzi worked mainly in a duo with American singer Wess, and the couple represented Italy in the 1975 Eurovision Song Contest.
+In the 1970s, Ghezzi worked mainly in a duo with American singer Wess, and the couple represented Italy in the Eurovision Song Contest 1975.

 Early career

 Ghezzi was born in Lentate sul Seveso, in the province of Monza and Brianza.

 After winning a regional song festival in 1966, Ghezzi was offered a recording contract with Milan-based record label Durium.
-In the following years, she released several successful singles including "Vivere per vivere" and "Casatschock".
-Ghezzi made her first appearance in the San Remo Festival in 1970, performing "Occhi a mandorla", a duet with Rossano, but the song failed to qualify for the final.
+In the following years, she released several successful singles, including "Vivere per vivere" and "Casatschock".
+Ghezzi made her first appearance in the Sanremo Festival in 1970, performing "Occhi a mandorla", a duet with Rossano, but the song failed to qualify for the final.
 In the period 1970–72, Ghezzi mainly recorded Italian cover versions of popular French and British songs of the time.

 With Wess

-In 1972, Ghezzi's fellow Durium recording artist Wess suggested that the pair team up as a duo to record "Voglio stare con te", a version of British hit "United We Stand".
+In 1972, Ghezzi's fellow Durium recording artist Wess suggested that the pair team up as a duo to record "Voglio stare con te", a version of the British hit "United We Stand".
 This proved a big chart success, and Durium proposed that Wess and Ghezzi become a regular recording partnership.
 Ghezzi had a solo album ready for release in 1973, which, along with a single "Adamo ed Eva", would be her last solo recording venture of the 1970s.
 Thereafter, Wess and Ghezzi became a successful and prolific duo, releasing seven albums and many singles before they parted ways in 1979.
 They took part in San Remo twice, coming sixth in 1973 ("Tu nella mia vita") and second in 1976 ("Come stai, con chi sei?").